Skip to main content

 ME5.
 Issues and Methods in Educational Research & the Research project

-Module Leads: Celia Woolf, Esther Murray
+Module Leads: Celia Woolf, Sam Miles

 This block introduces students to important issues in educational research, such as ethical approaches, surfacing the unspoken assumptions that may shape the design of a research project, the strengths and weaknesses of different approaches to research, and the extent to which findings from educational research can be generalised beyond the place(s) where it was conducted.
 The block encompasses several research traditions, including qualitative studies, quantitative studies and practitioner research.
 Practical workshops will introduce students to contrasting ways of collecting data, analysing data and communicating your findings.